CrazyHarry/Audit-trail/README.md

 ![App](audit-trail-app/img/app.jpg)

-**Audit-trail** is a Flemish Government ran Proof-of-Concept (PoC) to demonstrate how early-stage blockchain technologies can be leveraged to make a decentralized and immutable logging-system allowing for:
+**Audit-trail** is a [Flemish Government](https://www.vlaanderen.be/nl) ran Proof-of-Concept (PoC) to demonstrate how early-stage blockchain technologies can be leveraged to make a decentralized and immutable logging-system allowing for:
 - Transparent reporting to citizens.
 - Disputing government's access behaviour, by citizens.
 - Enriched and accurate auditing of logs and disputes.

+Two popular blockchain technologies came into consideration during this PoC: [Ethereum](https://www.ethereum.org/) and [HyperLedger Fabric](https://www.hyperledger.org/projects/fabric).

-This project was requested by "Departement Environment", part of the Flemish Government.
+This project was requested by [Departement Environment](https://www.omgevingvlaanderen.be/), part of the Flemish Government.

 ## Motivation